 Income Statement Comparison

-In the table below, I’ve summarized the key income statement metrics for Kadant Inc. (KAI) and Columbus McKinnon Corporation (CMCO) for their most recent fiscal years.
-This comparison will help you evaluate their financial performance.
+This table presents a side-by-side comparison of key income statement metrics for Kadant Inc. and Columbus McKinnon Corporation for their most recent fiscal year.

 |---|---|---|